datacarpentry/shell-genomics/instructors/etherpad_template.md

 ## Evaluation and Feedback

-Instructors and lesson maintainers use these responses to improve the lesson.
+Your feedback is valuable as it helps instructors and lesson maintainers enhance the content.
-It's very helpful!

 #### Please list one thing you liked or found particularly useful